France with Kids: Hidden Gems for Unforgettable Family Adventures

 Exploring Île de Ré by Bike

 One of my absolute favorite spots for a family cycling trip was the Île de Ré.
 This island off the Atlantic coast is practically designed for bikes.
 Almost everyone gets around on two wheels here, from little ones on their parents’ bikes to seasoned cyclists.
 We rented bikes right when we arrived and spent days exploring.
 The capital, Saint-Martin-de-Ré, is lovely, but we also enjoyed the quieter charm of La Flotte with its medieval market.
-There are plenty of campsites and places to stay, many within walking distance of the beach.
+There are plenty of campsites and places to stay, many of which are within walking distance of the beach.
 Booking accommodation and bikes in advance is a good idea, especially during peak season.

 - Bike Rentals: Widely available across the island.